Lens depth function and k-relative neighborhood graph: versatile tools for ordinal data analysis: Experiments

 \subsubsection{Clustering}

-Like in the previous Section \ref{exp_real_classific} we remove the four outliers from the car data set.
-We then use Algorithm \ref{algorithm_rng_clustering} and an embedding approach for clustering the remaining $56$ cars into three clusters, aiming to recover the cars' grouping into classes of ordinary cars, sports cars and off-road/sport utility vehicles.
-Table \ref{table_clustering_car_data} shows the average purity for the clusterings obtained by the considered methods with respect to this ground truth partitioning.
+Like in the previous Section \ref{exp_real_classific} we removed the four outliers from the car data set.
+We then used Algorithm \ref{algorithm_rng_clustering} and an ordinal embedding approach for clustering the remaining $56$ cars into three clusters, aiming to recover the cars' grouping into classes of ordinary cars, sports cars, and off-road/sport utility vehicles.
+In the embedding approach we applied spectral clustering to a symmetric $k$-NN graph with Gaussian edge weights on an ordinal embedding of the data set as we did in Section \ref{exp_art_clustering}.
+Table \ref{table_clustering_car_data} shows the average purity (see equation \eqref{purity} for its definition) of the clusterings produced by the considered methods with respect to our assumed ground truth partitioning.
 The average is over 100 runs of the experiment.
-Note that clusterings produced by Algorithm~\ref{algorithm_rng_clustering} and obtained in different runs only differ due to random effects in the $K$-means step of spectral clustering, while the clusterings produced by the embedding approach also differ due to the random initialization in the embedding methods.
-For this reason, standard deviations of the purity values achieved by the embedding approach are much larger than those of the purity values achieved by Algorithm \ref{algorithm_rng_clustering} (which are on the order of $10^{-15}$) and are shown in Table \ref{table_clustering_car_data} too.
-All methods perform nearly equally well, with the unweighted version of Algorithm \ref{algorithm_rng_clustering} slightly inferior compared to the other methods when the parameters of the latter are chosen optimally.
-At least for Algorithm \ref{algorithm_rng_clustering} working with the statements in \textsc{T{\_}All} or \textsc{T{\_}All{\_}reduced} yields better results than working with the statements in \textsc{All} or \textsc{All{\_}reduced}, but this does not seem to hold true for the embedding approach.
+Note that clusterings produced by Algorithm~\ref{algorithm_rng_clustering} and obtained in different runs only differ due to random effects in the $K$-means step of spectral clustering, while the clusterings produced by the ordinal embedding approach also differ because of the random initialization in the embedding methods.
+For this reason, standard deviations of the purity values achieved by the embedding approach are much larger than those of the purity values achieved by Algorithm~\ref{algorithm_rng_clustering} (which are on the order machine epsilon) and are shown in Table \ref{table_clustering_car_data} too.
+All methods perform nearly equally well, with the unweighted version of Algorithm \ref{algorithm_rng_clustering} slightly inferior compared to the other methods when their parameters are chosen optimally.
+At least for Algorithm \ref{algorithm_rng_clustering} working with the statements in \textsc{T{\_}All} or \textsc{T{\_}All{\_}reduced} yields better results than working with the statements in \textsc{All} or \textsc{All{\_}reduced}, but this does not seem to be the case for the ordinal embedding approach.

-\section{Discussion, future work and open problems}
+\section{Discussion, Future Work, and Open Problems}